openchatai/copilot/README.md

 ## Analytics

 This product collects anonymous usage data to help improve your experience.
-You can opt-out by setting `ENABLE_EXTERNAL_API_LOGGING=no` in your environment variables.
+You can opt out by setting `ENABLE_EXTERNAL_API_LOGGING=no` in your environment variables.